gvwilson/thirdbit/_posts/2011/2011-12-02-iron-triangles-are-great-everyone-should-have-one.md

 ---
-title: "Iron Triangles Are Great --- Everyone Should Have One"
+title: "Iron Triangles Are Great—Everyone Should Have One"
 date: 2011-12-02 15:19:02
 year: 2011
 ---